-4.5.1 Child care service s available throug h grants or contracts
+4.5.1 Child care services available through grants or contracts

-Does tl slots? ne Lead Age ncy provide direct child care services through grants or contracts for child care tewide.
-Describe how the Lead Agency ensures that parents who enroll with a ho has a grant or contract have choices when selecting a provider: grants or centroll with Through the to reserve are made at ABLE-SC, II B at the So and the SC accessibilit during the are require training rewith development of the consider the environment old childresetting.
-The of slots for come jurisdictions, but not statewide.
-Describe how many jurisdictions use contracts for child care slots and how the Lead Agency ensures that parents who a provider who has a grant or contract have choices when selecting a provider to e CCDF-funded Early Transition initiative, ABC Quality enrolled programs agree child care slots for children with developmental delays/disabilities.
-The slots available with CCDF funding.
-This initiative is a collaborative partnership with DEA/Part C services at the Department of Health and Human Services, IDEA/Part the Carolina Department of Education, South Carolina Inclusion Collaborative, Partners for Inclusion program.
-ABLE-SC conducts child care facility y assessments and provides technical assistance/trainings based on findings assessment for the facility staff.
-School districts participating in this initiative at to attend the summer Special Education Itinerant Teacher (SEIT) academy for garding coordination with and support for child care providers serving children opmental delays/disabilities.
-The placement in which a child receives their location supports and services is determined by the IEP team.
-The parent is a mober of the IEP and is part of that decision-making process.
-The IEP must be general education placement first when determining a child's least restrictive int.
-Early transitions expands the continuum of placements available to 3 year in with IEPs to include a child care classroom, which is a general education etclad Agency plans to request an implementation wavier to expand availability infants and toddlers, children with special needs, underserved populations eographic locations. o, describe any Lead Agency plans to provide direct child care services through contracts for child care slots: If no, skip t o question 4.5.2. ch nu res, identify the populations of children served through grants or contracts for ld care slots (check all that apply).
-For each population selected, identify the mber of slots allocated through grants or contracts for direct service of children teiving CCDF. [x] Children with disabilities.
-Number of slots allocated through grants or contracts: The number of slots set aide for this initiative is 10. [] Infants and toddlers.
-Number of slots allocated through grants or contracts: [] Children in underserved geographic areas.
-Number of slots allocated through grants or contracts: [] Children needing non-traditional hour care.
+Does the Lead Agency provide direct child care services through grants or contracts for child care slots?

+[] Yes, statewide.
+Describe how the Lead Agency ensures that parents who enroll with a provider who has a grant or contract have choices when selecting a provider:

+[x] Yes, in some jurisdictions, but not statewide.
+Describe how many jurisdictions use grants or contracts for child care slots and how the Lead Agency ensures that parents who enroll with a provider who has a grant or contract have choices when selecting a provider: Through the CCDF-funded Early Transition initiative, ABC Quality enrolled programs agree to reserve child care slots for children with developmental delays/disabilities.
+The slots are made available with CCDF funding.
+This initiative is a collaborative partnership with ABLE-SC, IDEA/Part C services at the Department of Health and Human Services, IDEA/Part B at the South Carolina Department of Education, South Carolina Inclusion Collaborative, and the SC Partners for Inclusion program.
+ABLE-SC conducts child care facility accessibility assessments and provides technical assistance/trainings based on findings during the assessment for the facility staff.
+School districts participating in this initiative are required to attend the summer Special Education Itinerant Teacher (SEIT) academy for training regarding coordination with and support for child care providers serving children with developmental delays/disabilities.
+The placement in which a child receives their special education supports and services is determined by the IEP team.
+The parent is a critical member of the IEP and is part of that decision-making process.
+The IEP must consider the general education placement first when determining a child's least restrictive environment.
+Early transitions expands the continuum of placements available to 3 year old children with IEPs to include a child care classroom, which is a general education setting.
+The Lead Agency plans to request an implementation wavier to expand availability of slots for infants and toddlers, children with special needs, underserved populations based on geographic locations.

+[] No. If no, describe any Lead Agency plans to provide direct child care services through grants and contracts for child care slots:

+If no, skip to question 4.5.2.

+i.
+If yes, identify the populations of children served through grants or contracts for child care slots (check all that apply).
+For each population selected, identify the number of slots allocated through grants or contracts for direct service of children receiving CCDF.

+[x] Children with disabilities.
+Number of slots allocated through grants or contracts: The number of slots being used at this time for this initiative is4.

+[] Infants and toddlers.
+Number of slots allocated through grants or contracts:

+[ ] Children in underserved geographic areas.
+Number of slots allocated through grants or contracts:

+[ ] Children needing non-traditional hour care.
 Number of slots allocated through grants or contracts: